virgesmith/neworder/README.md

 - **data agnosticism**: the framework does not impose any constraints on data formats for either sources or outputs.
 - **reusability**: leverage python modules like *numpy*, *pandas* and *matplotlib*.
 - **reproducibility**: built-in, customisable random generator seeding strategies
-- **speed**: the module is written in optimised C++ and provides fast Monte-Carlo, statistical and data manipulation functions.
+- **speed**: the module is predominantly written in optimised C++ and provides fast Monte-Carlo, statistical and data manipulation functions.
 - **compatibility**: operate directly on *numpy* arrays and *pandas* DataFrames
 - **scalability**: can be run on a desktop or a HPC cluster, supporting parallel execution using MPI.